geoserver/geoserver/doc/en/developer/source/policies/pull_request.rst

    At this point the core developers will be notified of the pull request and review it at the earliest convenience.

-Core developers will :ref:`review` the patch and may equire changes or improvements to it prior to it being accepted.
+Core developers will :ref:`review` the patch and may require changes or improvements to it prior to it being accepted.
 It will be up to the submitter to amend the pull request and keep it alive until it gets merged.
 Please be patient as pull requests are often reviewed in spare time so turn-around can be a little slow.

 If a pull request becomes stale with no feedback from the submitter for a couple of months long, it will linked form a JIRA issue (to avoid losing the partial work) and then be closed.